maria-helbling/employeedir/README.md

 ## Description

 A React app making use of states and conditional rendering to search and filter a simple directory.
+A [deployed version](https://mhemployeedir.herokuapp.com/) of the app can be found here.

 ## Table of Contents